The variable vs fixed mortgage rate decision is one of the biggest a borrower will make when selecting their mortgage.

 One of the fundamental benefits of a variable rate is the ability to lock into a fixed rate.

-With a shorter term fixed, you could buy some rate stability as we approach peak Central Bank rates, while also leaving open the opportunity to renew into a lower market rate on the maturity date (renewal date) of the shorter term.
-It’s a strategy to reduce risk, provide some better stability and leave open some potential to have a lower rate sooner.
+As we will see, with a shorter term fixed rate, you could buy some rate stability to help weather these volatile times, while also leaving open the opportunity to renew into a lower market rate on the maturity date (renewal date) of the shorter term.
+It’s a similar strategy to reduce risk, provide some better stability and leave open some potential to have a lower rate sooner.

 2024 Variable Rate Analysis Conclusion

-While it’s projected by financial markets and economists that within 2 years, the variable rate is likely to be approximately 1% lower than current fixed rates, there is no guarantee.
+While it’s projected by financial markets and leading economists that within approximately 1 year, the variable rate is likely to be approximately 0.50% – 0.75% lower than current fixed rates in the low 4% range, there is no guarantee.

-For those with a strong belief in the efficiency of markets and historical patterns of the variable rate, there could very well be considerable savings over the next 5-10 years in variable as we enter a new economic cycle.
-But realizing these longer term savings will take a higher risk profile in 2024 as we have yet to see the imminent proof of when the variable rate will start dropping.
-Once the variable rate starts dropping, there could be a rush into this rate type, and perhaps less discounting off of prime.
+For those who rely on todays best/accurate economic data, the efficiency of markets and historical patterns of the variable rate, there could be considerable savings over the next 5 in variable rate as we enter a new economic cycle.
+But realizing these longer term savings will take a higher risk profile in 2024 as we have yet to see how inflation will react to falling rates.

 Why fixed rates more specifically?